roccomaniscalco/wtfimh/README.md

-# wtfdihtdtw
+# wtfsid
-wtf do i have to do this week
+wtf should i do